The store will not work correctly in the case when cookies are disabled.

 4) Kick Backs

-This resistance band workout move works: Glute, core.
+This power band workout move works: Glute, core.

 How to do kick backs: